scperkins/EJEHardenberg.github.io/public/writing/narrations/the-cradle.md

 confusion.
 Perhaps it isn't right to compare now to back then, it was so long ago after all.
 The people sound so barbaric.
-Instead of the education system we have now (where you learn with a core group of educators and until you finish your track you're with them) everyone was put into _the same rooms_!
+Instead of the education system we have now (where you learn with a core group of educators until you finish your educational track) everyone was put into _the same rooms_!
 With a single teacher who taught many subjects!
 It sounds so absurd.
 No wonder the wars of that time were so frequent and the people so unhappy, how could anyone learn at all like